rastersoft/autovala/wiki/autovala-fileformat.5.md

             external: GEDIT custom_margin: 8
             external: GNOME_BUILDER ask_exit

+* **mimetype**: followed by a filename, will manage it as an XML mime type file, installing it at *share/mime/packages*.

+* **polkit**: followed by a filename, will consider it is a polkit policy file, and will install it at *share/polkit-1/actions*.

 It is possible to ask autovalaLib to return all the external data for an specific owner, and to overwrite it, again for an specific owner, leaving unmodified the external data of other owners.